Guided Hikes

 This program was developed with support from Open Space Institute’s Malcolm Gordon Charitable Fund and a Hudson River Valley National Heritage Grant.

-2024 IN THE LANDSCAPE
+2025 IN THE LANDSCAPE

-In the Landscape: Mind the Forest
+In the Landscape: Lens on the Forest - Mosses & Wildflowers Walk

 $30 per person